florianhund/FoodForYou-Backend/README.md

 - [Swagger-Ui-Express](https://swagger.io/) This is an Interface Description Language for **describing RESTful APIs**.
 It is used to design, build and document RESTful web services.

 - [Jest](https://jestjs.io/) This is a delightful JavaScript / Typescript **Testing Framework**.

+- [Passport](https://www.passportjs.org/) This is **authentication middleware** for Node.js.
+Extremely flexible and modular, Passport can be unobtrusively dropped in to any Express-based web application.
+A comprehensive set of strategies support authentication using a username and password, Facebook, Twitter, and more.

+- [Nodemailer](https://nodemailer.com/about/) This is a module for Node.js applications to allow easy as cake **email sending**.
+The project got started back in 2010 when there was no sane option to send email messages, today it is the solution most Node.js users turn to by default.

 ### Authors